alexa/alexa-with-dstc9-track1-dataset/FAQ.md

 ---

+Q: Can I fine-tune or re-train my models with the knowledge.json or db.json for the evaluation data?

+A: No, you're not allowed to fine-tune or re-train your systems based on any evaluation resources.
+Please freeze your models/systems only with the training/validation datasets and just submit the system outputs on the **unseen** evaluation data.

+---

 Q: What is the final criterion of team ranking?
 Will we have rankings for each subtask or only one ranking as a final for all subtasks?

 A: The official ranking will be based on **human evaluation** for the **end-to-end** performances.
 The human evaluation will be done only for selected systems according to automated evaluation scores.